-These symptoms are common among most phobia
+Symptoms common among most phobias:

 - not being able to function properly when exposed to the trigger